frontenddogma/web-development-glossary/manuscript/s.md

 : @@

 Style guide
-: @@.
+: Structured documentation for design particles, elements, and components.
 May be part of a design system.

 Styling
 : @@